Visitors & Guests

 While indoor seating capacity will be limited according to CDC guidelines, the University is enhancing and expanding several outdoor seating areas and adding indoor overflow seating in some areas.
 Meanwhile, we are expanding hours of operation at some of our dining facilities for those who want to avoid peak service hours.
 We will also modify the flow of foot traffic to promote safe and speedy service, create a no-contact meal plan swipe procedure, expand Grab-n-Go meal options, and add more dining locations on campus where students can use their meal plan swipes (River House Pub and WAVES).

 As part of our commitment to be good environmental stewards, Jacksonville University works diligently to minimize our use of plastic cutlery, serving utensils and other single-use items.
-Therefore, this fall, we will safely employ reusable service wares and cutlery, which will be washed and sanitized twice in an industrial, high-temperature dishwasher before every use.
+Therefore, this spring, we will safely employ reusable service wares and cutlery, which will be washed and sanitized twice in an industrial, high-temperature dishwasher before every use.

 Food service stations have been redesigned to create only full-service options (eliminating self-serve buffets) with more plexiglass separators, and we have added even more pre-packaged items, including beverages and condiments.
 Barring adverse weather, we will feature pop-up culinary stations outside, as well as food trucks that have been vetted through our strict safety guidelines.
 Students can use their flex dollars at these outdoor options.

 We will offer more Grab-n-Go options to help improve the speed of service and facilitate diners who choose to eat in the newly-expanded outdoor eating areas.
 Additionally, for dining guests who live in residential halls or apartments with kitchens, we will now offer Meal Kit options that students can cook at home.
-Beginning this fall, River House Pub and Waves will accept meal plan swipes.
+Beginning this spring, River House Pub and Waves will accept meal plan swipes.

 All dining employees must pass an on-site temperature check before starting their shift and are required to wear face coverings at all times.
 Any employee experiencing a fever or other symptoms will not be permitted to work.
 As part of our standard policies, JU Dining employees are trained in safe food handling twice a year (prior to fall and spring semesters), and are now undergoing enhanced training related to current best practices and ongoing safety guidelines.
 JU Dining Services also has hired additional staff to support the enhanced level of sanitation and updated food safety policies.